pragmagrid/tstat/src/process/README.md

 and also the program can be run with YYYY_MM_DD_HH or YYYY_MM_DD_HH_MM.
 If the beginning_time and end_time is empty, then the program will process from the first log file of all to the last log file of all.

+## How to create dashboard on Grafana

+> Fisrt of all, there's need to configure the 'Data Sources'.
+Open the grafana page in browser (localhost:3000) and move the mouse cursor to the gear wheel shape button at the left.
+Then, the sub menu will be spread out.
+Click the 'Data Sources' and click the 'Add Data Source' green button.
+Then, there are some different types.
+Just click the 'InfluxDB' button.
+Fill the each part with each proper information.
+> Then, there's ready to create dashboard.
+Go back Grafana main page and move the mouse cursor to the plus shape button at the left.
+The sub menu are Dashboard, Folder and Import.
+Click the 'Dashboard'.
+And add the pannel whatever the form you want, it's done.
+> The detail description is on Grafana documentation (http://docs.grafana.org/guides/getting_started/)

 ## log Track

 progress_runningtime.txt will be made whenever you run this program.